yeir4444/shaza_DSAI3202/.ipynb_checkpoints/README-checkpoint.md

 2. Documentation of your proposed improvements
 3. The modified code with clear comments explaining the changes

+**answer:**

+The explorer we developed in question 4 uses the right-hand rule, which is deterministic and guarantees a solution in simply-connected mazes.
+However, it has very clear limitations, including:

+1. It does not adapt based on path conditions.
+2. It produces identical results across all runs on static mazes.
+3. There is no variability.
+4. Possibly all explorers are solving either the same shared maze object (my error) of a maze where the right-hand rule always performs identically.

+This clearly limits our ability to compare performance fairly or to improve solver efficiency.

+To enhance the solution we can:

+1. Use Independent Maze Instances per Explorer.

+   We can use the `create_maze()` function inside each Celery task to ensure every explorer gets an isolated copy, which helps avoid the shared memory bugs.

+2. Implement a Smarter Solver: `ImprovedExplorer`.

+   By adding a simple greedy direction preference that prioritizes moving towards the goal's direction (based on coordinate difference) and falls back to the right-hand rule if blocked, we can enhance the algorithm.

+**results after improvment:**

+=== Explorer Results ===
+Explorer 0 ✅ - static Maze | Enhanced
+  Moves: 1357
+  Backtracks: 607
+  Time: 0.01s
+  Moves/sec: 135700.0

+Explorer 1 ✅ - static Maze | Enhanced
+  Moves: 1417
+  Backtracks: 640
+  Time: 0.01s
+  Moves/sec: 141700.0

+Explorer 2 ✅ - static Maze | Enhanced
+  Moves: 1159
+  Backtracks: 509
+  Time: 0.01s
+  Moves/sec: 115900.0

+Explorer 3 ✅ - static Maze | Enhanced
+  Moves: 2061
+  Backtracks: 960
+  Time: 0.01s
+  Moves/sec: 206100.0

+🏆 Best Explorer: #2 with 1159 moves

+We can see we have different results across explorers, variations in moves and backtracks, and a clear best performer (explorer #2).

 ### Question 5 (20 points)

 Compare the performance of your enhanced explorer with the original: